cannable/tclmpc/README.md

 Seek forward or backward the passed number of seconds in the current song.
 The argument, s, must be a double and can be negative (to seek backwards).

+#### mpd seekTo {s}

+Arguments:

+* p - position, "fractions allowed"

+Same as seek, except seekTo seeks to an absolute position in the current song (seek changes the position relatively, based on the current position).

 ### Options

 Common variables: